Travel Fitness: A Plan of Action to Keep You Active

-With a little research and proper planning, you can create an easy-to-follow plan to keep you fit and healthy no matter where you travel, and you can come home feeling more healthy and energized then when you left.
+With a little research and proper planning, you can create an easy-to-follow plan to keep you fit and healthy no matter where you travel, and you can come home feeling more healthy and energized than when you left.

-There is no excuse for not finding places to exercise when every city has a great staircase, stadium, or tall buildings where you can master the stairs without a machine.
-If stairs aren't your thing, cities have lots of places good for walking, running or even hiking.
+There is no excuse for not finding places to exercise when every city has a great staircase, stadium or tall buildings where you can master the stairs without a machine.
+If stairs aren’t your thing, cities have lots of places good for walking, running or even hiking.
 Ask the hotel concierge if there are parks or trails nearby; or if you have ventured to the mountains, ask for a map of local hiking trails.

 It is also a good idea to ask the concierge for a map of the city to find out how many of your destinations are reachable by foot.
 (Walking will increase your fitness and decrease your taxi fares.)

 Prior to departure on your trip, find out if your hotel has a workout facility and a pool, and remember to pack your bathing suit and workout clothes.
 If they don’t have a facility, they may be affiliated with a local gym where you can get a one-day pass for a small fee.